Tiramisioux/cinemate/README.md

 |Grove Base HAT |Function  |
 --- | --- |
 |GPIO 5|     recording pin|
-|GPIO 6|     rec signal out pin, for LED rec light (be sure to use a resistor on these pin!)
+|GPIO 6|     rec signal out pin, for LED rec light (be sure to use a resistor on this pin!)
 |A0|ISO potentiometer (overrides any GPIO pins assigned to iso)|
 |A2|shutter angle potentiometer|
 |A4|frame rate potentiometer|